catness/100-days-of-code/log.md

 ### Day 90: 2019-07-29

-* Fixed the position of the speaker icons and the dialogue appearance.
+* Fixed the position of the speaker icons and the dialogue window size.

 * Tried to change the dialogue position to the position of the corresponding object, but in the end didn't like how it looks, and changed it back to the center.